 Develop a Powerful Rally Cry

 Motivational slogans don’t create change and move people to action all on their own, but they sure are a great starting point to bring a team or organization together and connect on a deeper level.
 Look at P.J.
 Fleck, the head football coach at the University of Minnesota.
-His famous slogan “Row The Boat” is embedded in everything they do.
-Whether it’s their culture, fundraising efforts, or every interview he gives, that slogan is constantly being communicated in a million different ways and the meaning behind what it represents.
+His famous slogan, “Row The Boat” is embedded in everything they do.
+Whether it’s their culture, fundraising efforts, or every interview he gives, that slogan is constantly being communicated in a million different ways, as is the meaning behind what it represents.

-At my alma mater Indiana University, head football coach Tom Allen is another great example.
-His LEO motto is front and center of everything that team does.
+At my alma mater, Indiana University, head football coach Tom Allen is another great example.
+His LEO motto is front and center in everything that the team does.
 LEO stands for “Love Each Other.”
-Taking over a historically struggling football program in the Big Ten conference is no easy task, but coach Allen developed this motto which served as a rally cry for the team.
-His deep belief was that regardless of what outside experts say about the program, that they could eventually become a Big Ten contender if they simply loved each other as teammates and integrated that into every facet of the program.
+Taking over a historically struggling football program in the Big Ten conference is no easy task, but coach Allen developed this motto, which served as a rally cry for the team.
+His deep belief was that, regardless of what outside experts say about the program, they could eventually become a Big Ten contender if they simply loved each other as teammates and integrated that into every facet of the program.

 Coach More Than You Manage

-The future of effective leadership is centered around coaching your people more than you manage them.
+The future of effective leadership is centered around coaching your people more than managing them.
 The best leaders that I have ever encountered were football coaches.
 The reason why I can so easily classify them as some of the best leaders that I have ever experienced is because of their unique ability to coach and develop talent.
 They didn’t just lay out the team objectives and tell us to run faster, jump higher, and win more games.
-They took the proper amount of time to get to know each player, identify the strengths and weaknesses of each player, and diligently ask more questions than provide solutions.
+They took the proper amount of time to get to know each player, identify their strengths and weaknesses, and diligently ask more questions than provide solutions.

 A common mistake that many leaders make, especially rookie leaders, is convincing themselves that they don’t have the time to coach their people.
 We are currently experiencing a war for top talent.
-The organizations and leaders that fail to adopt a coaching mentality will not only lack in fully developing their current talent, but also with acquiring top talent.
-Even if they don’t articulate or express their desire to be coached, most people want to work for someone who can unleash their full potential and help them to become the best version of themselves.
+Organizations and leaders that fail to adopt a coaching mentality will not only lack in fully developing their current talent but also in acquiring top talent.
+Even if they don’t articulate or express their desire to be coached, most people want to work for someone who can unleash their full potential and help them become the best version of themselves.
 You can’t do that by just managing your people.
 It requires consistent and frequent coaching.
-Coaching not only brings out the best in others, but it also inspires people to reach higher, dig deeper and expand their vision of what they are capable of.
+Coaching not only brings out the best in others, but it also inspires people to reach higher, dig deeper, and expand their vision of what they are capable of.

 Lead with Healthy Optimism

 There is enough negativity in the world right now.
-What we need more of is positive leaders who not only lead and envision a bigger future for their people and organization, but also back it up with their daily behaviors.
+What we need more of are positive leaders who not only lead and envision a bigger future for their people and organization but also back it up with their daily behaviors.

 Being an inspirational leader is no longer a nice skill to have.
 It’s a requirement.
-Those who dedicate the time and energy to practice becoming an inspirational leader will drastically enhance organizational and individual performance.
+Those who dedicate the time and energy to practicing becoming inspirational leaders will drastically enhance organizational and individual performance.
 Make the decision to become an inspirational leader today.